-I assessed the design and operating effectiveness of relevant controls operated by the third-party service providers of administration and custody services.
-I performed the following procedures, amongst others:
+We assessed the design and operating effectiveness of relevant controls operated by the third-party service organisation ('service providers') of administration and custody services.
+We performed the following procedures, amongst others:

-- Inspected the most recent reports provided to the Fund by the service providers setting out the controls in place at that service provider, and that included an independent audit opinion over the design and operating effectiveness of those controls. - Developed an understanding of the control objectives and associated control activities and evaluated the results of the tests undertaken and the conclusions formed by the auditor on the design and operating effectiveness of controls, to the extent relevant to our audit of the valuation of the Fund's level 1 and 2 financial assets and liabilities.
+- Inspected the most recent reports provided to the Fund by the service providers setting out the controls in place at that service provider, and that included an audit opinion over the design and operating effectiveness of those controls. - Developed an understanding of the control objectives and associated control activities and evaluated the results of the tests undertaken and the conclusions formed by the service provider's auditor on the design and operating effectiveness of controls, to the extent relevant to our audit of the Fund's level 1 and 2 financial assets and liabilities.

-I obtained and assessed the reliability of an independent audit report from the third-party service provider's auditors on the valuation of the Fund's level 1 and 2 financial assets and liabilities as at 30 June 2023.
-I compared the number and value of the financial assets and liabilities as at 30 June 2023 as recorded in the Fund's financial statements and underlying accounting records to this report.
+We obtained and assessed the reliability of an audit report from the service provider's auditors on the valuation of the Fund's level 1 and 2 financial assets and liabilities held in custody as at 30 June 2024.
+We compared the number and value of the financial assets and liabilities as at 30 June 2024 as recorded in the Fund's accounting records and underlying accounting records to this report.

-Together with assistance from PwC valuation experts I performed the following procedures, amongst others, for investments which are not included in the scope of the independent audit report obtained:
+Together with assistance from PwC valuation experts We performed the following procedures, amongst others, for financial assets and liabilities which are not included in the scope of the audit report obtained:

-- For listed equity securities, obtained an independent external market price and compared that price to the Fund's valuation of listed equity securities. - For a sample of cash and short term deposits and capital guaranteed investments, recalculated the valuation and compared that valuation to the value of the Fund's cash and short term deposits and capital guaranteed investments.
+- For listed equity securities, obtained an external market price and compared that price to the Fund's valuation of listed equity securities. - For a selection of cash and short term deposits and capital guaranteed investments, recalculated the valuation and compared that valuation to accounting records of the Fund.